 Neil Patel identified 50 reasons for a website to get a penalty from Google.
 It’s simple to violate the guidelines, so keep an eagle eye on your Google Analytics and Search Console.
 The following actions are responsible for the most penalties, so avoid them by all means.

-Backlinks for the Sake of Backlink
+Backlinks for the Sake of Backlinks

 Backlinks make or break a site.
 Generating backlinks in a natural way, from trusty and related sites is the base of organic traffic.
 Backlinks acquired or even bought from tons of unrelated sites harm your site sooner or later.